The Large Dispersion and Scattering of FRB 20190520B are Dominated by the Host Galaxy: Key Observations of FRB 190520

 \subsection{Time-frequency Structure of Radio Bursts}

 We present a detailed analysis of the 75 bursts detected with FAST in 2020 \citep{2021arXiv211007418N} that identifies temporal broadening of bursts from multipath propagation as well as frequency structure imposed on burst spectra.
-We attribute these to scattering in the host galaxy HG190520 and in the Milky Way, respectively, because the pulse broadening is too large to be caused by the IGM or by the halos of either galaxy and the observed frequency structure is consistent with expectations based on scintillation measurements of Galactic pulsars.
+We attribute these to scattering in the host galaxy HG190520 and in the Milky Way, respectively, because the pulse broadening is too large to be caused by the IGM or by the halos of either galaxy (both of which are $\lesssim 10\ \mu$s or smaller; \citealt{2013ApJ...776..125M, 2021ApJ...911..102O}) and the observed frequency structure is consistent with expectations based on scintillation measurements of Galactic pulsars.
 Later we interpret pulse broadening and scintillation together to place an upper bound on the distance of the host scattering region from the FRB source and also to characterize the ISM of the host galaxy.

-The dynamic spectra of five bursts from FRB 190520 are shown in Figure~\ref{fig:bursts} for a 300~ms window centered on each burst and covering a selected frequency range that is slightly different for each burst.
+The dynamic spectra of five bursts from FRB 190520 are shown in Figure~\ref{fig:bursts} for a 300~ms window centered on each burst and covering the frequency band in which burst emission is observed, which is slightly different for each burst.
 Above each dynamic spectrum is the burst profile obtained by averaging over frequency.
-The bursts have been dedispersed with values of DM that maximize the temporal structure (as opposed to maximizing signal to noise ratio; \citealt{2019ApJ...876L..23H}).
+The bursts have been dedispersed with values of DM that maximize the temporal structure (as opposed to maximizing signal-to-noise ratio (S/N); \citealt{2019ApJ...876L..23H}).
 There are nominal DM variations $\sim 10$ pc cm$^{-3}$ between observing epochs that are highly influenced by burst structure, and it is unclear whether these variations are related to density variations along the LOS or some other process.
 The average burst DM is $\langle \DM\rangle = 1205\pm 4~\DMunits$ \citep{2021arXiv211007418N}.
 The FAST digital backend employed a polyphase filterbank that applied a Hamming window to the original voltage data, which were then downsampled to provide the frequency and time resolutions of 0.122~MHz and 96~$\mu s$, respectively.
 The combined effects of the Hamming window and downsampling yield a resolution function that we estimate to have a width approximately equal to $\Delta \nu_{\rm w} = 0.04$ MHz, which we include in our analysis.

 The majority of the bursts from FRB 190520 discussed here were detected in the upper part of the FAST observing band, $\sim 1.25$ to $1.45$ GHz, in part because of their emitted spectral shapes but also because substantial radio frequency interference (RFI) between 1.1 and 1.3 GHz contaminated many of the observations.
 Three bursts had RFI covering more than $50\%$ of their visible bandwidth and were excluded from the sample, leaving 72 bursts in the following analysis.